 Purging and regeneration

 After a 15-20 minute herbal steam bath to liquefy toxins (ama) (subject to medical advice, as not recommended for people with heart or circulatory problems), and after this crucial stage of preparing the body, comes the famous purgation day (contraindicated for pregnant women), the subject of many amusing conversations between curists.
-In principle, this procedure lasts just one day, and helps to eliminate the impurities that have accumulated in the intestines.
+In principle, this procedure only lasts a day, and is used to eliminate the impurities that have accumulated in the intestines.
 It starts early in the morning, around 7am, so as not to cut into a night's sleep.
 The purgative consists of castor oil combined with various plants.
-Once everything has been evacuated and the stools are no more than water (which takes between 4 and 8 hours, depending on the individual), you can gradually eat again.
-Firstly, by drinking coconut water, which is very rich in trace elements, and then by eating a very light rice porridge.
+Once everything has been evacuated and the stools are nothing but water (which takes between 4 and 8 hours, depending on the individual), you can gradually eat again.
+First by drinking coconut water, which is very rich in trace elements, then by eating a very light rice porridge.

 After purification, regeneration is necessary to stabilise the doshas.
 The aim of this stage is to restore the body and mind to a state of harmony with nature, and to prevent illness.
 Meditation plays an important role here.
 It helps to eliminate the mental ama created by negative emotions.
-It is important to remember that in Ayurveda, attention must be paid to the physical, emotional and spiritual levels, while diet and lifestyle remain essential.
+It's important to remember that Ayurveda focuses on the physical, emotional and spiritual levels, while diet and lifestyle remain essential.

 Navarakizhi is a full-body massage performed using small cloth bags containing a preparation made from narva rice (Kerala rice) and milk.

-Over the next two weeks, we will be given a variety of massages using vegetable oil preparations, plant-based powders, medicated goat's or cow's milk and medicinal oils derived from plant macerates.
-To name just a few: Udvarthanam (an energetic massage performed with herbal powders by two therapists in cases of obesity and rheumatism) or lepanam (a body wrap with a paste of medicinal herbs, very effective for inflammatory diseases).
+Over the next two weeks, we will be given a variety of massages using vegetable oils, plant-based powders, medicated goat's or cow's milk and medicinal oils derived from plant macerates.
+To name just a few: Udvarthanam (energetic massage performed with medicinal herbal powders by two therapists in cases of obesity and rheumatism) or lepanam (body wrap with a paste of medicinal herbs, very effective in inflammatory diseases).
 It's worth noting that different massages can be performed in the same session.

 Shirodara (a slow, steady stream of warm oil macerated with herbs on a specific point on the forehead) provides intense relaxation.

-As well as slimming and detox programmes, the centre offers treatments for psoriasis, back and neck pain, and even a beauty programme.
+As well as slimming and detox programmes, the centre offers cures for psoriasis, back and neck pain, and even a beauty programme...
 Is a cure on its own really useful?
-Yes, I would say so, because it helps to eliminate toxins that have sometimes accumulated over years.
-Western culture does not teach us to do this on a daily basis.
+Yes, I'd say so, because it helps to eliminate toxins that may have accumulated over years.
+Western culture doesn't teach us to do this on a daily basis.
 Session after session, muscular and nervous tensions are released.
 In the end, you leave with a real sense of physical and psychological well-being.
 What's more, the cure gives you the keys to making gentle changes to your eating habits and lifestyle.

 Bungalows and villas are scattered around a superb tropical garden overlooking the ocean.